Surface trap with adjustable ion couplings for scalable and parallel gates: Conclusion and outlook

 \section{Conclusion and outlook}

-In conclusion, we described and characterized a new surface trap design allowing to connect or disconnect the distant sites of the trap through coulomb interaction.
-In particular, we demonstrated that by changing the DC voltages on the trapping electrodes we can unite the chosen ions into pairs with unique phonon mode frequencies.
-For this we modeled the trapping potential and the corresponding phonon mode spectra for calcium and beryllium ions.
-The proposed trap design was tested for single ions in each trapping site and for the two ions in a site, but, in general, each segment can be comprised of any reasonable number of ions.
-We also analyzed how the obtained results change with the trap anharmonicity.
-The second part of the paper focused on the performance of the parallel MS-gate operation for the segmented ion chains.
-We maximize the fidelity of the gates by dividing the time of the MS-gate pulse into 5 intervals.
-The infidelity of the gate was calculated under the drift of the normal mode frequencies expected in experiment and for different initial normal mode temperatures.
-We show that for experimental drift rates of few kHz per several minutes the infidelity from the normal frequencies drift does not exceed $5\cdot 10^{-6}$ if the detuning is not in the resonance with normal mode frequencies of the ion pair.
+In conclusion, we described and characterized a new surface trap design allowing to connect or disconnect different sites of the trap and allowing implementation of parallel gate operations.
+In particular, we demonstrated that by changing the dc voltages on the trapping electrodes we can unite the chosen ions into segments with unique phonon mode frequencies.
+For this we modeled the trapping potential and the corresponding phonon mode spectra for Ca and Be ions.
+We found optimum configuration for parallel gates and verified the performance of the parallel MS-gate operation for it.
+The infidelity of the gate was calculated under the drift of the normal mode frequencies expected in the experiment and for different finite populations of the normal modes.
+We show that for experimental drift rates of a few kHz per several minutes the infidelity from the normal frequency drift does not exceed $5\cdot 10^{-6}$ for a wide range of laser detunings.
 For higher drift rates the ion-to-mode entanglement starts to play an important role.
-Namely, we obtained the fidelity of the gate of 99.97\% for a drift rate $\gamma = 1$ MHz/min and initial average COM mode occupation number $\bar{n}_c = 20$.
+We calculated the fidelity of the gate of 99.97\% for a drift rate $\gamma = 1$ MHz/min and initial average COM mode occupation number $\bar{n}_c = 20$.

-Overall, the proposed design can indeed become a powerful tool to connect distant surface traps.
-Here we mostly focused on the gate based approach of quantum computation.
-But in general the trap can be also utilized for quantum simulations.
-We are expecting the proposed design to be competitive with the present scaling methods in respect of achieving large-scale QC.
+We discussed the scaling of the proposed design and verified it for 50 trapping sites.
+The proposed trap design was also tested for two and three ions per trapping site.
+In general, the coupling strength increases linearly with the number of ions and, therefore, each segment can comprise any reasonable number of ions.
+Anharmonic terms of the surface trap potential decouple the non-symmetrical individual wells, which limits the possible number of ions per trapping site.

+The proposed design opens the possibility to construct the nearest-neighbor interactions without all-to-all connectivity, which are naturally absent in the conventional Paul traps.
+Such couplings are advantageous for digital quantum computations, since they allow parallel gate implementation and therefore speedup.
+For example, such couplings might be appealing for variational algorithms with the ansatz structures like HEA (hardware efficient ansatz).
+Importantly, the proposed trap architecture does not exclude the possibility to entangle distant ions or several ions at once (as illustrated on Fig. \ref{fig:Caw28cenpin}) additionally offering the possibility to tune the strength of those couplings.
+The latter has the potential to broaden the potential area of quantum simulations involving trapped ion strings.
+All in all, we expect the proposed design to be competitive with the present scaling methods in respect of achieving large-scale quantum computer.